Waning Gibbous on

 Moon before ascending node

-7 days after descending node on 8 September 2019 at 17:35 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 23 September 2019 at 06:30 in ♋ Cancer.
+7 days after descending node on 8 September 2019 at 17:35 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 23 September 2019 at 06:30 in ♋ Cancer.

 Moon before northern standstill

-8 days since the previous standstill on 8 September 2019 at 09:39 in ♑ Capricorn when the Moon has reached South declination of ∠-22.539°, the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠22.681° at the point of next northern standstill on 23 September 2019 at 01:54 in ♋ Cancer.
+8 days since the last southern standstill on 8 September 2019 at 09:39 in ♑ Capricorn when the Moon has reached South declination of ∠-22.539° the lunar orbit is extending northward over the next 6 days to face maximum declination of ∠22.681° at the point of next northern standstill on 23 September 2019 at 01:54 in ♋ Cancer.

 Syzygy in 12 days